 lnstructions to authors

-The complete document outlining the APA 6th education publication norms can be downloaded by clicking on the icon below.
+APA 6th education publication norms (bibliography) can be downloaded by clicking on the icon below.

 Ethical Considerations in the Conduct and Reporting of Research

 Details on the peer review process used by the journal (phases, possible outcomes).

 The journal follows a plagiarism screening policy.

 The studies must be original and unpublished, preferably grounded upon scholarly research and not in the process of being simultaneously reviewed by any other journal or publication.
 For this reason, a certificate signed and dated by the main author stating explicitly that the article enclosed has not been published and is not being reviewed by any other journal or publication, and, if needed, that it is based on scholarly research, is required.

 It is very important to carefully read the different requirements which are preconditions for publication, otherwise the manuscript will be returned for failure to comply with the norms.
 If you have any questions on submitting material, send an email to firstname.lastname@example.org or call +34 93 241 79 89.